panzheyi/ST-MetaNet/README.md

 This is the MXNet implementation of ST-MetaNet in the following paper:

 - Zheyi Pan, Yuxuan Liang, Weifeng Wang, Yong Yu, Yu Zheng, and Junbo Zhang.
 [Urban Traffic Prediction from Spatio-Temporal Data Using Deep Meta Learning](https://www.researchgate.net/publication/333186315_Urban_Traffic_Prediction_from_Spatio-Temporal_Data_Using_Deep_Meta_Learning).
 2019.
-Urban Traffic Prediction from Spatio-Temporal Data Using
-Deep Meta Learning.
 In The 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'19), August 4–8, 2019, Anchorage, AK, USA.

 ---